 The above-mentioned typical percentages refer to standard (un)loading periods of some 12 to 14 hours.
-The percentage of energy of gas consumed as fuel by the LNG carrier would be higher if the duration of the LNG transfer operation is increased or during a ship-to-ship transfer.
+The percentage of energy of gas consumed as fuel by the LNG carrier would be higher if the duration of the LNG transfer operation is increased.
 But it could also be lower, for instance, when a ship is reloaded at an LNG regasification terminal and the ship's cargo transfer pumps are not running.
 In this case the ship's GCU (gas combustion unit) can be running as well in order to handle the boil-off gas produced, hence reducing the vapor sent back to the shore or ship being unloaded.